Before you can begin using Magic WAN, verify that you meet Cloudflare’s onboarding requirements.

 Instructions to adjust MSS by applying MSS clamps vary depending on the vendor of your router.

-The table lists several commonly used router vendors with links to MSS clamping instructions:
+The following table lists several commonly used router vendors with links to MSS clamping instructions: